endbasic/endbasic/std/src/lang.md

     ON ERROR GOTO 0

 The ERRMSG function can be used to fetch the textual description of the string that was caught.

+# Functions

+User-defined functions

+To define a function, use the `FUNCTION` keyword followed by an arbitrary list of argument definitions.
+Argument declarations can use type annotations or `AS type` suffixes to define their types, but not both in a single argument.
+The return value of a function is specified by assigning a value to the variable named after the function:

+    FUNCTION my_function#(b AS BOOLEAN, i%)
+        IF b THEN my_function = i * 2.3 ELSE my_function = 1.1
+    END FUNCTION

+    PRINT my_function(TRUE, 5)  ' Prints 11.5.
+    PRINT my_function(FALSE, 8)  ' Prints 1.1.

+Global variables can be defined via the `DIM SHARED` keyword.
+See the "Variables" help topic for details.